olssonm/l5-very-basic-auth/README.md

 #### Note

 **There is no default password**.
-Upon installation a random password is set for added security (we don't want everyone to use the same default password).
-Please publish the packages configuration to have the ability to set a custom password.
+Upon installation you will need to set your own username and password.
+Please publish the packages configuration to have the ability to set these. **If left empty, basic auth will not be active**.

 ### Environments